Having a longstanding connection to all things Italian, eons ago I delved into the language, the culture and the food. Ah, the food. Enough said.

 - optional 1 5-oz ball of buffalo mozzarella

-Thanks to the wonderful Simms/Botner families for sampling and appreciating my Jittery Cooking.
-A very special thank you to Marleine for doing the dishes.
+Thanks to my wonderful family for sampling and appreciating my Jittery Cooking.